NEW JERSEY

 How do I get a TAG grant in NJ?

-To be considered for a TAG award, the Free Application for Federal Student Aid (FAFSA) must be completed each year within established NJ deadlines and meet all other program requirements.
+To be considered for a TAG award, you must complete the Free Application for Federal Student Aid (FAFSA) or NJ Alternative Financial Aid Application within established NJ deadlines and meet all other program requirements.

 NJ STARS is an initiative created by the State of New Jersey that provides New Jersey’s highest achieving students with free tuition at their home county college.